alexmanrique/blog/_drafts/2022-05-29-never-split-the-difference-book-summary.md

 In this book we can learn about negotiation techniques that can be used in our daily lives.

+Negotiation is nothing more that communication with results.
+Getting

 List the worst things that the other party could say about you and say them before the other person can.

 Mirroring: repeat the words that the couterpart is using.